NotTimTam/cms/README.md

 -   Deliver regular HTML/CSS/JS for client, deliver Next.js for administrator.
 -   SCSS/JS/HTML/SVG support.
 -   Custom internal back-end 404s, and clientside 404s.
+-   Fix article refresh editor.
+Basically if you refresh the article editor after saving a brand new article, since the url doesnt include the ID, refreshing does not open to that article.
 -   Include Lucide license in administrative portal.
 -   Articles built in markdown, html, maybe modes for the editor.
 -   Headless popups.